-- Δ Alberta's 2013 Occupational Health and Safety (OH&S) Code, Part 40, Utility Workers Electrical, refers to the Safety Rules in Section 4 of the 2002 edition of the Electrical and Communication Utility Code (ECUC).
-In 2007, the ECUC was renamed the Alberta Electric Utility Code (AEUC) and the Safety Rules were moved to Appendix A. For ease of reference only, this edition of the AEUC retains the Safety Rules in Appendix A, but readers should be aware that, although the Electrical Sub-Council believes the wording is unchanged, the official reference is to the wording in the 2002 edition.
-Future editions of the OH&S Code may not refer to these safety rules. - △ Terms or their derivatives that appear throughout this Appendix shall be understood to have the meanings shown below.
-For terms not specifically defined below, the ordinary or dictionary meaning shall be used.
+▲ Alberta's 2013 Occupational Health and Safety (OH&S) Code, Part 40, Utility Workers - Electrical, refers to the Safety Rules in Section 4 of the 2002 edition of the Electrical and Communication Utility Code (ECUC).
+In 2007, the ECUC was renamed the Alberta Electric Utility Code (AEUC) and the Safety Rules were moved to Appendix A. These rules were carried in Appendix A for subsequent revisions, however the 2002 rules morphed over the years and no longer reflected the exact reference in the OH&S Code.
+To eliminate ambiguity and potential conflict, and until the OH&S Code is updated, readers should refer to the 2002 revision of the Electrical and Communication Utility Code (ECUC) for safety rules.